Recognising mosquitoes

 Most mosquito larvae have a siphon, which is a breathing tube at the base of the abdomen.
 Larvae that have siphons will hang downwards from the surface of the water with the siphon at the surface.
 Larvae without siphons will rest parallel just below the surface.
 Siphons can be long and thin like in the image on the left below, or they can be stubbier and more cone-shaped.

-The presence of a siphon is a sure sign that the larva is a mosquito, but the absence of one doesn't necessarily mean that it's not a mosquito.
+The presence of a siphon is a good sign that the larva is a mosquito, but the absence of one doesn't necessarily mean that it's not a mosquito.
 Other clues that you have a mosquito larva are:

 • An abdomen that is visibly narrower than the head/ thorax.
 The abdomen is the long segmented section at the bottom of the mosquito.
 Some other types of insect larvae do not have a clear distinction between the abdomen and the rest of the body, making them look worm-like in appearance.
 Mosquito larvae usually have a head and thorax (the middle section of the body) that is broader than the abdomen.
 In some species, this gives them a shape a bit like a lollipop!